 Discrete and continuous dissolved oxygen data collected by Tribes' 106 monitoring program at the North Fork and Cox Island stations indicate that the concentration of dissolved oxygen at these sites consistently declines every year beginning in late spring/early summer through fall.
-The following graphs display discrete dissolved oxygen, temperature and salinity data collected by our monitoring program for water year 2013.
+The following charts display discrete dissolved oxygen, temperature and salinity data collected by our monitoring program for water year 2014.
 These graphs show a correlation between increasing water temperature and declining dissolved oxygen levels.

-Analysis of historic continuous dissolved oxygen collected by the Tribes at the Tribes' Siuslaw Sonde readings indicate that dissolved oxygen levels at the Siuslaw River estuary site fail to meet the ODEQ estuarine dissolved oxygen criteria daily during the summer and early fall since the Tribes began continuously monitoring water quality at these sites in 2006.
+Analysis of historic continuous dissolved oxygen readings indicate that dissolved oxygen levels at the Siuslaw River estuary sites typically fail to meet the ODEQ estuarine dissolved oxygen criteria daily during the summer and early fall.
+This pattern has been observed since the Tribes began continuously monitoring water quality at these sites in 2006.
+The North Fork Siuslaw sonde site experienced excessive summer fouling and dissolved oxygen (DO) probe failure with associated data loss in 2014.

 The Cox Island sonde site experienced excessive summer fouling and dissolved oxygen (DO) probe failure with associated data loss.
-The Tribes are currently replacing the fragile rapid pulse style DO probes with modern more fouling resistant optical DO probes.
+The Tribes have replaced all fragile rapid pulse style DO probes with more robust optical DO probes for water year 2015.

-The following charts show the tidal influence in the Siuslaw estuary on select water quality measurements over a 24 hour period in August 2013.
+The following charts show the tidal influence in the Siuslaw estuary on select water quality measurements over a 24 hour period on selected days in 2014.
 The influx of marine water during incoming tides is associated with decreasing temperatures and increases in salinity and dissolved oxygen.